HenrikBengtsson/port4me/README.md

 ### Requirements

 * It should be possible to implement the algorithm using 32-bit _unsigned_ integer arithmetic.
 One must not assume that the largest represented integer can exceed $2^{32} - 1$.

 * The pseudo-randomized port sequence should sample ports uniformly over $[1024, 65535]$.

 * At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, with _no_ need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetic may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.

 * All programming languages should produce the exact same pseudo-random port sequences given the same random seed.

 * The implementations should be written such that they work also when sourced, or copy'and'pasted into source code elsewhere, e.g. in R and Python scripts.

 * The identified, free port should be outputted to the standard output (stdout) as digits only, without any prefix or suffix symbols.

 * The user should be able to exclude a pre-defined set of ports by specifying environment variable `PORT4ME_EXCLUDE`, e.g. `PORT4ME_EXCLUDE=8080,4321`.

 * The system administrator should be able to specify a pre-defined set of ports to be excluded by specifying environment variable `PORT4ME_EXCLUDE_SITE`, e.g. `PORT4ME_EXCLUDE_SITE=8080,4321`.
 This works complementary to `PORT4ME_EXCLUDE`.

 * The user should be able to skip a certain number of random ports at their will by specifying environment variable `PORT4ME_SKIP`, e.g. `PORT4ME_SKIP=5`.
 The default is to not skip, which corresponds to `PORT4ME_SKIP=0`.
 Skipping should apply _after_ ports are excluding by `PORT4ME_EXCLUDE` and `PORT4ME_EXCLUDE_SITE`.

 * New implementations should perfectly reproduce the port sequences produced by already existing implementations.

 ### Design

-* A _[Linear congruential generator (LCG)](https://en.wikipedia.org/wiki/Linear_congruential_generator)_ will be used to generate the pseudo-random port sequence
+* A _[Linear congruential generator (LCG)]_ will be used to generate the pseudo-random port sequence

   - the next seed is calculated based on the current seed $s$ and parameters $a, c, m > 1$ as $s <- (a * s + c) \% m$

   - the LCG algorithm must not assume that the current LCG seed is within $[0,m-1]$, i.e. it should apply modulo $m$ on the seed first to avoid integer overflow

   - the LCG algorithm may produce the same output seed as input seed.
 To avoid this resulting in a constant LCG stream, increment the seed by one and recalculate whenever this happens

-  - LCG parameters should be $m = 2^{16} + 1$, $a = 75$, and $c = 74$ ("ZX81")
+  - LCG parameters should be $m = 2^{16} + 1$, $a = 75$, and $c = 74$
+    ("ZX81")

      - this requires only 32-bit integer arithmetic, because $m < 2^{32}$

-     - if the initial seed is $s = m - (a - c) = m - 1 = 2^{16}$, then the next LCG seed will be the same, which is then handled by the above increment-by-one workaround
+     - if the initial seed is $s = m - (a - c) = m - 1 = 2^{16}$, then
+       the next LCG seed will be the same, which is then handled by the above increment-by-one workaround

 * A _32-bit integer string hashcode_ will be used to generate an integer in $[0,2^{32}-1]$ from an ASCII string with any number of characters.
 The hashcode algorithm is based on the Java hashcode algorithm, but uses unsigned 32-bit integers in $[0,2^{32}-1]$, instead of signed ones in $[-2^{31},2^{31}-1]$

 * The string hashcode is used as the initial LCG seed:

   - the LCG seed should be in $[0,m-1]$

   - given hashcode $h$, we can generate the initial LCG seed as $h$ modulo $m$

+[the set of ports that Chrome blocks]: https://chromium.googlesource.com/chromium/src.git/+/refs/heads/master/net/base/port_util.cc
+[the set of ports that Firefox blocks]: https://www-archive.mozilla.org/projects/netlib/portbanning#portlist
+[Linear congruential generator (LCG)]: https://en.wikipedia.org/wiki/Linear_congruential_generator